avarone-github/essex/docs/reference/output/extraction/index.md

 For the description of the `contents`, `language` and `version` properties, see output [overview](../index.md).

-Each item of the `extractions` array represents an extraction record (a template instance), for example:
+Each item of the `extractions` array represents an extraction record, for example:

 ``` json
 "extractions": [